dfranssen/docker-jenkins-master/README.md

-Builds a Jenkins master v1.574 based on the image dfranssen/docker-base.
+Builds a Jenkins master v1.574 based on the docker image `dfranssen/docker-base`.

 This image includes the following Jenkins plugins:
  - build-pipeline-plugin/1.4.3